egtaonline/gameanalysis/README.md

 Generally follow PEP8 standard.

 1. Single quotes
-2. Lowercase underscore for mathod names
+2. Lowercase underscore for method names
 3. Camelcase classes
 4. Unless obvious or necessary, try to only import modules not specific functions or classes from a module.